1993 French Open – Women's singles

 Steffi Graf defeated Mary Joe Fernández in the final, 4–6, 6–2, 6–4 to win the women's singles tennis title at the 1993 French Open.
 It was her third French Open singles title and twelfth major singles title overall, and the first leg of an eventual non-calendar-year Grand Slam.
 With the win, Graf recaptured the world No. 1 ranking.
-It was Fernández' third and last appearance in a major singles final.
+It was Fernández's third and last appearance in a major singles final.

 Monica Seles was the three-time reigning champion, but was unable to compete due to being stabbed the previous month.

-As of May 2025, this remains the most recent major in which all of the top eight seeds reached the quarterfinals.
+This remains, as of May 2026, the latest Grand Slam, in either the men’s or women’s game, where all top eight seeds advanced to the quarterfinals.